spirosrap/playground/README.md

 For large enough N, the probability that a random integer not greater than N is prime is very close to 1 / log(N).
 [Prime Number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem)

-In the image below I ran the app to calculate the average space between primes in the range `9.000.000` and `10.000.000`.
+*In the image below I ran the app to calculate the average space between primes in the range `9.000.000` and `10.000.000`.
 You can see that it is 16.1 which is also what the natural logarithm of `10.000.000` is.
-This confirms the prime number theorem which states that the probability a number `(N)` is prime is `1/log(N)`
+This confirms the prime number theorem which states that the probability a number `(N)` is prime is `1/log(N)`*

 ![img](primetheorem.png)

+### 5. Faster implementation of Eratosthene's sieve (siever.py)
+A faster implementation from https://stackoverflow.com/a/3035188/557418